 Do I need to take Beam every day?
 What if I miss a dose?

 It’s definitely more likely to work for you if you take it every single day, and it’s a great reminder to have a glass of water every morning!
-If you miss a dose, don’t take two packets at once unless directed by your doctor.
+If you miss a dose, don’t take two packets at once unless directed by your medical provider.
 Instead, take an extra dose with your next meal.
 For example, if you usually take Beam every night but forget, the next day you could take one packet with breakfast and then a second one with dinner.

 How long does it take to know if Beam is working for me?